tvcutsem/schemeken/README.md

 You can also embed Ken IDs into your scheme program by typing `#k` followed by an IP address/port, for example `#k127.0.0.1:6789`.

-* `(ken-send <ken-id> <expr>)`: Sends a message to the given Ken process.
+* `(ken-send <ken-id> <expr>)`: Sends a value as a message to the given Ken process.
 Messages are serialized as their printed representation and deserialized as if read by the `(read)` primitive.
 This means valid messages currently include numbers, booleans, symbols, strings, characters, vectors and lists, but not procedures or continuations.

   ````console
   >>> (ken-send (ken-id) "Hello, world")